TheCollinCashio/Rib-Server/README.md

 **exposeFunction: Function**

 Expose a server-side function that can be called from the rib-client instance.
-If argTypes is an tagged on to the function, functionName.argTypes = [], then this function's arguments will be validated before execution of the function.
+If argTypes is an added onto the function, aka functionName.argTypes = [], then this function's arguments will be validated before executing the function.
+Recognized argtypes are 'undefined', 'object', 'boolean', 'number', 'string', 'symbol', 'function', and 'any'.

 **exposeFunctions: Function**

 Expose an array of server-side functions that can be called with a rib-client instance.
-If argTypes is an tagged on to a function, functionName.argTypes = [], then that function's arguments will be validated before execution of the function.
+If argTypes is added onto a function, functionName.argTypes = [], then that function's arguments will be validated before executing the function.
+Recognized argtypes are 'undefined', 'object', 'boolean', 'number', 'string', 'symbol', 'function', and 'any'.

 **concealFunction: Function**